Roberto Zola (vocals, guitar)

 designed by Mario Convertino and a lyric inner.

-No counterfeits or foreign issues exists.
-The album was first reissued on vinyl in 2013 with the same gatefold cover and lyric inner as the original.
+The album was first reissued on vinyl in Italy in 2013 with the same gatefold cover and lyric inner as the original.

 Four tracks from the album, Cuor di rubino, Conti e numeri, Unione, Giochi nuovi carte nuove, were included on a promo-only untitled compilation released on RiFi (RJB-LP 98701) in 1973, along with tracks by singers Corrado Castellari and Franco Simone.